Updated: Dec 12, 2022

 Payday loan repayment deductions are permitted with a worker's written consent, even if their take-home pay goes below minimum wage.

-If you're unsure whether your case qualifies under unpaid wages or wage theft, contact a California unpaid wages attorney to review your claim and advise you on the next steps.
-An experienced and prescreened unpaid wage lawyer in Los Angeles will fight for your interests and make sure you get the compensation you deserve.
+If you're unsure whether your case qualifies under unpaid wages or wage theft, contact an Unpaid Wages Lawyer in Los Angeles to review your claim and advise you on the next steps.
+An experienced and prescreened lawyer will fight for your interests and ensure you get the compensation you deserve.

 What Are The Penalties For Missing Pay In California?